bhuvicodes2005/Ensemble-Methods/README.md

-This Repository Consists of Files and Report of Our UG Project in the Course UMC203: Intro to AIML Titled "Ensemble methods".
+This Repository Consists of Files and Report of Our UG Project done in 2nd year as a part of the Course UMC203: Intro to AIML Titled "Ensemble methods".